 What Can I Expect on the Day of Surgery?

-For the convenience of his patients Dr. Schneider performs cataract surgery on site in the Medicare approved, ambulatory Corona Outpatient Surgicenter.
+For the convenience of his patients, Dr. Schneider performs cataract surgery on site in the Medicare approved, ambulatory Corona Outpatient Surgicenter.
 You will need to bring someone with you to stay during your procedure and to drive you home.
-Once you have arrived at the center, you will be greeted by one of our staff who will review your paperwork, your post-operative care instructions and escort you to the surgery center.
+Once you have arrived at the center, you will be greeted by one of our staff who will review your paperwork and your post-operative care instructions and will escort you to the surgery center.
 Following your procedure, a shield will be placed over your eye for protection and after a short recovery period you will be able to return home.

 Dr. Schneider Answers Common Questions About Cataracts

 We are able to determine if you have a cataract during your comprehensive eye health examination.
 Cataracts are easily detected, and you and your doctor will decide together if your vision can be improved through a change in your eye wear prescription or whether it is time to consider surgery.
 Our team of cataract experts will perform several tests to determine how much your vision has been affected by a cataract.
 But typically, when decreased vision affects your everyday activities or hobbies, a cataract should be treated.